Jada Pinkett Smith Admits She Started Dating Will Before He Was Divorced From His First Wife

 In an interview with Access, Pinkett Smith and her mother Adrienne Banfield-Jones opened up about how Smith was separated from his first wife, Sheree Zampino, but not quite divorced when the couple, who have been married for 20 years, started dating.

-“I think initially when Will first called you, I think he was still married or he was just separated, or something, and I said, he’s not available to you,” Banfield-Jone said, after revealing she wasn’t the biggest fan of the 49-year-old actor at first.
+“I think initially when Will first called you, I think he was still married or he was just separated, or something, and I said, he’s not available to you,” Banfield-Jones said, after revealing she wasn’t the biggest fan of the actor at first.

 RELATED: Will Smith Celebrates 20 Years of Marriage to ‘Queen’ Jada Pinkett Smith: ‘Forever Devoted’ to You

-Zampino also opened up about what it was like to “co-mother” her son Trey with Pinkett Smith while appearing as the first guest on the actress’s new Facebook Watch talk show Red Table Talk.
+Zampino and Pinkett Smith now have an amicable relationship — and Will’s ex even appears as the first guest on Pinkett Smith’s new Facebook Watch talk show Red Table Talk.

 “That’s our first episode.
 That’s our Mother’s Day episode,” Pinkett Smith said.
 “I thought it was important to have that conversation because she was my entry point to motherhood.
 I was co-mothering with her.
 At that particular time, before [having a blended family] was popular, before it was even an idea, we were trying to create something that we had never experienced.”

 She added, “We came from broken homes.
-We didn’t have a blue print.
+We didn’t have a blueprint.
 We just had an idea.
 This is what we think we want.
 This is what we want to try to do for Trey.”

 - Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.